DSLstandard/Lean4-FFI-Programming-Tutorial-GLFW/README.md

 }
 ```

-...and `noop_foreach` for its foreach part, and here `noop_foreach` actually does nothing because `GLFWwindow *` points to an handle object instead of the start of an array of something.
+...and `noop_foreach` is defined as:
 ```c
 static void noop_foreach(void *data, b_lean_obj_arg arg) {
   // NOTHING
 }
 ```

+I am using `noop_foreach` for the `lean_external_class` representing `GLFWwindow *` here because `GLFWwindow *` points to an handle object instead of the start of an array of something.
+There is no need for a "foreach" functionality.

 `get_glfw_window_class` is also written in such a way that the first call to `get_glfw_window_class` will register the `lean_external_class` that represents `GLFWwindow *` and return it, and subsequent classes will return the already created `lean_external_class`.
 I am making use of a function-scoped `static` variable here to do this trick.